 In short, we are looking for applicants with established ability in their chosen subject who have the potential to develop that ability further.
 Beyond strictly academic matters, we are also keen to find out more about you, your aptitudes and your interests, though our decision will be based solely on what we see as academic capability.
 We hope to obtain a more direct impression of you than the one we can form on the basis of your school's report; in particular we seek to satisfy ourselves of your commitment and motivation.

-Candidates, particularly for Arts and Humanities subjects, are often asked to submit some examples of their recent written work in advance of their interviews.
-Such work should normally be in the form of essays that you have written and had marked as part of your routine studies at school.
+Applicants in some Arts and Humanities subjects, as listed below, are asked to submit examples of their recent written work in advance of their interviews.
+Such work should normally be in the form of essays or project work that you have written and had marked as part of your routine studies at school.
 For this reason we do not give suggested word limits, but please avoid sending extended pieces of work.
-The content of these essays may be discussed at interview (though this is not necessarily the case), so you should choose essays on topics that interest you and on which you would be prepared to talk.
-At the same time, try to make sure that the essays taken together are representative of your work at or near its best; and keep a photocopy of any work you send us, so that you can read it again before coming to interview.
+The content of your work may be discussed at interview (though this is not necessarily the case), so you should choose work on topics that interest you and on which you would be prepared to talk.
+At the same time, try to make sure that the work is representative of your work at or near its best and keep a copy of anything you send us, so that you can read it again before coming to interview.
 You will not be 'tested' on its content, but you should be reasonably familiar with what you have written.
 And remember what you wrote on your personal statement!

 Most applicants are required to take a written admissions assessment either before attending interview in December or at interview itself.
 See our ‘What are the Entry Requirements’ page for more information.
 The online prospectus gives detailed information about which courses require an ‘at interview’ assessment.